slama34849/terraform-remote-state/README.md

 # terraform-remote-state
 This simple Terraform module creates an ec2 instance on a default subnet and VPC with default security group.
 It uses Amazon Linux by default so no need to go to the AWS console to find the ami-id.
 To pull the ami-id, it uses the Terraform data sources.
 All the parameters for resource creation are input variables.
 The type of variables can be seen in the [variable.tf](http://variable.tf) file.
 It also output the public IP of the ec2 but since this is module, we need to output from the code we are calling this module.
-Below an example on how to run an ec2 with this module including IP output,
+Below is an example on how to use this module to create an ec2 instance and ouput it's public IP,

 ```bash
 module "demo" {